The Logic of Sanctions and Engagement

 The introduction of Working Holiday residence permits that would allow recent university graduates to work in a country of their choosing for up to a year.
 Again, this already exists in many EU countries, but need to be extended to Belarusians.

 The most powerful and meaningful policy, however, would be the introduction of a visa-free regime for Belarusians to travel throughout Europe.
-The high visa fees and complicated procedures currently in place limit the movement of a majority of Belarusians.
+The high visa fees and complicated procedures currently in place limits on the movement of a majority of Belarusians.
 They also virtually eliminate their ability to interact with the European community.

 All of these initiatives directly connect the Belarusian public and the rest of Europe bypassing the regime in Minsk.
 They involve very few political risks, are relatively inexpensive, and clearly demonstrate the West’s interest in Belarus and its people.